smartmonkeyio/smartmonkey-api-services-python/_sources/index.rst.txt

 Smartmonkey Services
 ===================================================

-Python API library and shell utilities to monitor file system events.
+Python API library for SmartMonkey optimization services

 Works on Python 2.7 and 3.4+.